-Our curriculum encourages our learners to celebrate diversity, challenges stereotypes and addresses issues such as discrimination and prejudice in society as a whole.
+Our curriculum encourages our students to celebrate diversity, challenges stereotypes and addresses issues such as discrimination and prejudice in society as a whole.

 The EPR curriculum is reinforced by visiting speakers who support themes through the Worship programme and at other times during the school year.

-At Key Stage 4 all learners undertake a GCSE in Religious Education.
+At Key Stage 4 all students undertake a GCSE in Religious Education.
 Our results for the RE GCSE show a trend of positive achievement and are above the national average.

 The curriculum reinforces the importance of spiritual development by including speakers who present new ideas and represent organisations that are motivated by faith, or a will to make a positive contribution, for example local ministers and representatives from other community organisations.

-Our Peer Mentoring scheme encourages learners to become mutually supportive.
-Learners who volunteer to be part of the scheme undergo training to give support and guidance to any younger learner who needs it.
+Our Peer Mentoring scheme encourages students to become mutually supportive.
+Students who volunteer to be part of the scheme undergo training to give support and guidance to any younger student who needs it.

 Our students take part in a whole range of community projects including raising funds for events such as Children in Need and Sport Comic Relief.
 They also support local charities such as Alder Hey Children’s Hospital.
 Closer to home, they have raised funds to create a memorial garden at school and in recent years our Harvest Celebration has supported the work of the Warrington Foodbank through donations of needed food items by students and staff.